dcepelik/hspl/README.md

 `hspl` is a very simple interpreter of a subset of Prolog written in Literate Haskell.
 I wrote it as an exercise to grasp basics of both Prolog and Haskell.

-It may be interesting for you if you want to play around with either Prolog or Haskell, or if you're interested in some of topics below.
+It may be interesting to you if you want to play around with either Prolog or Haskell, or if you're interested in some of topics below.

 Feel free to contact me if you have any questions.